CondorcetVote/Documentation-Book/I-#-Installation-&-Basic-Configuration-#-1.-Installation.md

 $condorcet = new Condorcet () ;
 ```

-If not other compatible autoloader is use, Condorcet will apply his own PSR-0 like autoloader (limited to himself).
-But, if you have your own PSR-4 autoloader, dont worry about requiring Condorcet file.
+Include __CondorcetAutoload.php only if you don't have any PSR-4 autoloader.
+If you don't know, include it.

 ## With Frameworks
 *Read the doc!
 The Condorcet folder inside the lib directory can be move into your solution lib directory*